-There are certain parts of rent that cannot be included in housing costs for the purposes of a DHP because the law excludes them.
+The aim is to make DHP as flexible and accessible as possible, however there are certain things that cannot be included for the purposes of a DHP because the law excludes them.
 These are as follows:

 - Ineligible service charges

-- Increased in rent due to outstanding arrears
+- Increases in rent due to outstanding arrears

 - Certain benefit sanctions

-- The fund cannot be used in respect of Council Tax Support (the local scheme which replaces Council Tax Benefit)
+- The fund cannot be used in respect of Council Tax Support (the local scheme which replaced Council Tax Benefit)

 - Overpayments of Housing Benefit.